payloadcms/payload/examples/auth/payload/README.md

 ### Seed

-On boot, a seed script is included to create a user with email `demo@payloadcms.com`, password `demo`, the role `admin`.
+On boot, a seed migration performed to create a user with email `demo@payloadcms.com`, password `demo`, the role `admin`.

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
 Only run this command if you are starting a new project or can afford to lose your current data.